There are numerous ways to get involved as a HASP member. Explore the member resources below and contact HASP staff if you have any questions.

 HASP offers courses in fine arts, social studies, humanities and science/medicine/technology.
 View full course descriptions, presenter information, course proposals, meeting dates and times, and fees.

-The HASP monthly newsletter is our main form of communication for member events, course offerings, opportunities to serve and get involved, as well as special announcements and updates about all aspects of the HASP program.
-The front page always contains the information of our next Monthly Program and the last page always contains the registration forms for special events.
+The HASP quarterly newsletter is a regular form of communication for member events, course offerings, committee updates, opportunities to serve and get involved, and special announcements about all aspects of the HASP program.

 Monthly Program